jenniferslagt/web-design-1920/README.md

 ![schedule_app_larissa](https://user-images.githubusercontent.com/45489420/81277234-6981fa80-9054-11ea-9358-ac00a12533b2.png)

 ## Description
-I made a app <i>for</i> and <i>with</i> Larissa, she is blind and para cycles at a high level.
+I made an app <i>for</i> and <i>with</i> Larissa, she is blind and para cycles at a high level.
 In this app she can check her sport schedule with her screenreader and her keyboard.

 ## Who is Larissa?
 Larissa is a 26-year-old cyclist and lives in Texel (a Dutch island).
 She trains 6 times a week and wants to use her sport schedule to check her training.
 Larissa is blind, so she uses her screenreader and a keyboard when she visits a webpage.